ElianMalkin/foveate_blockwise/README.md

 ```
 python src/foveate_blockwise.py -v
 ```
-To foveate and save a particular image, place it in the *images* directory, then specify its name with the `-i` parameter.
+To foveate and save a particular image, place it in the `/images` directory, then specify its name with the `-i` parameter.
 To save the image use the `-o` option, and provide the output directory and filename:
 ```
 python src/foveate_blockwise.py -i my_image.jpg -o output/fov_image.png
 ```